 }

-In this example, the current date and time are formatted using the "year-month-day hour:minute:second" format and displayed in the center of the screen using a Text widget.
+For instance, in this example the current date and time are formatted using "year-month-day hour:minute:second" format and shown at the center of the screen using a Text widget.

 Output:

-You can customize the format according to your needs by modifying the format pattern passed to the DateFormat constructor.
-For example, if you want to display only the date, you can use the "yyyy-MM-dd" pattern:
+You can alter the pattern passed to the DateFormat constructor according to your own likes.
+For example, if you only want to display the date, use “yyyy-MM-dd” pattern:

 Output: